Cricket: Police point finger at Indian cricket team in funny Facebook post

 The post also found a chord with former New Zealand all-rounder Scott Styris, who shared a screenshot of the police warning from his Twitter page calling it "very clever".

-The Black Caps will meet the visitors for the third ODI today in Napier.
+The Black Caps will meet the visitors for the third ODI today in Tauranga.